Skip to main content

 note

 Hypothesis generation is not instant.
-Wait for the analysis to complete, which takes approximately 10–15 minutes after you scan a page.
+Analysis takes approximately 10–15 minutes after you scan a page.

 View and manage test ideas